oloko64/Forza-H4-Tunning-Calculator/README.md

 The results of this calculator are NOT 100% precise, driving preference, style and car by car variance are not measured.
 This is a base for you to start at, taking account weight distribution of the car.

-Formula used by HokiHoshi.

-For more information on how this formula works this is the video in question: https://youtu.be/WM7_3NGGUoQ

- I have no association with him, its just a script that i created for personal use and decided to share.

 # How to use it
 Install Python3.6+